-An unconvicted journalist has been held in Bellmarsh prison, a top security institution, in inhumane conditions.
-It took one year for an unconvicted man to secure a radio in his prison cell.
+An unconvicted journalist, Assange has been held in Bellmarsh prison, a top security institution, in inhumane conditions.
+It took about a year for an unconvicted man to secure a radio in his prison cell.

 The mainstream media has been complicit by its silence.
 Peter Oborne considers it shameful and that history will judge current journalists.